 Carbon Credit Study - Shade Grown Organic Coffee Estate in Nepal

-The study attempted to develop an evidence-based history of the conversion of cultivated land to organic coffee agroforestry through aerial photographs, satellite images, and terrestrial photography.
+The Carbon Credit Study attempted to develop an evidence-based history of the conversion of cultivated land to organic coffee agroforestry through aerial photographs, satellite images, and terrestrial photography.
 The total average carbon stocked by the forest was calculated to be 176.5 tC/ha (647.76 tCO2).

 The agroforestry system of shaded-coffee farming can become a suitable REDD+ activity to meet national carbon enhancement and sequestration goals when combined with organic coffee farming techniques.
 Simultaneously, it can contribute to income-generation opportunities for local communities through the creation of job opportunities at the plantation site, while contributing to environmental sustainability.

 This paper shows that the involvement of the private sector in agroforestry organic coffee intervention and how organic practices can have triple dividends: restoration of degraded landscape, income generation opportunities at different levels, and contributions to environmental sustainability.
 This is a perfect model of a green economy.